overlord4ever/saikunshi.github.io/_pages/about.md

 latest_posts: false
 ---

 Welcome!
 I am a 4th-year PhD candidate in Political Economics at Stanford Graduate School of Business.
-I am broadly interested in American Political Economy, especially the interaction between political factors and economic activities from two main angles: one that emphasizes how individual labor market participation could shape one’s political ideology, and the other that focuses on how government supervises and intervenes economic activities such as firms’ merger & acquisition behaviors.
+I am broadly interested in American Politics and Political Economy.
+I am especially fascinated by the interaction between political factors and economic activities from two main angles: one that emphasizes how individual labor market participation could shape one’s political ideology, and the other that revolved around how government supervises and intervenes economic activities such as firms’ merger & acquisition behaviors.

-Prior to Stanford, I worked as a Pre-doctoral Fellow in Microeconomics at Columbia Graduate School of Business.
+Prior to Stanford, I was as a Pre-doctoral Fellow in Microeconomics at Columbia Graduate School of Business.
 I received my B.A. in Economics and German Studies from Smith College.